-Throughout the year the staff at Cogan Primary monitor and analyse progress.
-Targets are set out in the School Improvement Plan/ Self Evaluation document (SIP/SER), a working document which is devised and shared with all stakeholders.
-The areas are set out according to Estyn Inspection Areas: IA1 Standards; IA2 Wellbeing and attitudes to learning; IA3 Teaching and learning experiences; IA4 Care, support and guidance; and IA5 Leadership and Management.
-Clear targets and actions are approved by Governors who ensure targets are met and action plans lead to school improvement and raised standards.
-A copy of the SIP is available on request.
-A shortened SIP is available on our website:
+Throughout the year the staff at Primary monitor and analyse pr Targets are set out in the School Improvement Plan/ Self Evaluation document (SIP/SER), a working document which is devised and with all stakeholders.
+The areas out according to Estyn Inspection Areas: IA1 Standards; IA2 Well and attitudes to learning; IA3 Te and learning experiences; IA4 (support and guidance; and IA5 Leadership and Management. targets and actions are approve Governors who ensure targets and action plans lead to school improvement and raised standa copy of the SIP is available on A shortened SIP is available on website:

 www.coganprimaryschool.co.uk

-Evaluation of each section is made

-termly and documented at the end of

-every section of the SIP/SER
+Evaluation of each section is made termly and documented at the end of every section of the SIP/SER document.

-document.